wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 ### Step 4: Add the modal to JSX

-Conditionally render the modal in your JSX so it only appears when `showCredits` is true, and pass a function to close it.
+Add the modal to your component so it can appear when needed.

 ```javascript
 <div className="splash-screen">